Green fluorescent protein: Fluorescence microscopy

 Another powerful use of GFP is to express the protein in small sets of specific cells.
 This allows researchers to optically detect specific types of cells in vitro (in a dish), or even in vivo (in the living organism).
+GFP is considered to be a reliable reporter of gene expression in eukaryotic cells when the fluorescence is measured by flow cytometry.
 Genetically combining several spectral variants of GFP is a useful trick for the analysis of brain circuitry (Brainbow).
 Other interesting uses of fluorescent proteins in the literature include using FPs as sensors of neuron membrane potential, tracking of AMPA receptors on cell membranes, viral entry and the infection of individual influenza viruses and lentiviral viruses, etc.

 It has also been found that new lines of transgenic GFP rats can be relevant for gene therapy as well as regenerative medicine.
 By using "high-expresser" GFP, transgenic rats display high expression in most tissues, and many cells that have not been characterized or have been only poorly characterized in previous GFP-transgenic rats.

 GFP has been shown to be useful in cryobiology as a viability assay.
 Correlation of viability as measured by trypan blue assays were 0.97.
 Another application is the use of GFP co-transfection as internal control for transfection efficiency in mammalian cells.

 A novel possible use of GFP includes using it as a sensitive monitor of intracellular processes via an eGFP laser system made out of a human embryonic kidney cell line.
 The first engineered living laser is made by an eGFP expressing cell inside a reflective optical cavity and hitting it with pulses of blue light.
 At a certain pulse threshold, the eGFP's optical output becomes brighter and completely uniform in color of pure green with a wavelength of 516 nm.
 Before being emitted as laser light, the light bounces back and forth within the resonator cavity and passes the cell numerous times.
 By studying the changes in optical activity, researchers may better understand cellular processes.